JuliaPlots/UnicodePlots.jl/README.md

   - **BrailleCanvas**:
     This type of canvas is probably the one with the highest resolution for Unicode plotting.
 It essentially uses the Unicode characters of the [Braille](https://en.wikipedia.org/wiki/Braille) symbols as pixel.
 This effectively turns every character into 8 pixels that can individually be manipulated using binary operations.

+  - **BlockCanvas**:
+    This type of canvas is also Unicode-based.
+It has half the resolution of the BrailleCanvas.
+In contrast to BrailleCanvas, the pixels don't have visible spacing between them.
+This canvas effectively turns every character into 4 pixels that can individually be manipulated using binary operations.

   - **DensityCanvas**:
     Unlike the BrailleCanvas the density canvas does not simple mark a "pixel" as set.
 Instead it increments a counter per character that keeps track of the frequency of pixels drawn in that character.
 Together with a variable that keeps track of the maximum frequency, the canvas can thus draw the density of datapoints.